linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

 ![TPMTOTP output]({{ site.baseurl }}/images/TPMTOTP_output.jpg)

-On the next boot, or if you run `unseal-totp`, the script will extract the sealed blob from the NVRAM and the TPM will validate that the PCR values are as expected before it unseals it.
-If this works, the current TOTP will be computed and you can compare this one-time-password against the value that your phone generates.
+On the next boot, the current TOTP will be computed and you can compare this one-time-password against the value that your phone generates.